ThePrimeagen/dev/README.md

 1. tmux
 1. tmux-sessionizer

+## Things Needing Investigation
+change shell for the user forever.  i don't want to have to remember chsh -s $(which zsh)

+I currently solve this by having a once execute post script...

 ## Done

 1. Install docker and ensure user crap is done
 1. cp over keyboard config and layout into xkb
+1. zsh

 ## Ponderings
 Should I have languages be installed or just assume those are things i'll let myself figure out later.
 Such as installing `n` and node or golang.
 Rust is pretty easy because it self updates